 Steven Stayner was abducted while walking home from school in Merced, Calif., in 1972.
 The seven-year-old boy was forced to live as the foster son of his abductor, who sexually abused him until he escaped seven years later.

-Their abductor, Kenneth Parnell, was convicted of two counts of kidnapping.
+Their abductor, Kenneth Parnell, was convicted of two counts of kidnapping and died in prison in January 2008.

 Stayner died in a motorcycle accident in 1989.